gear-foundation/gear-wiki/docs/developing-contracts/token-standards/gnft721.md

 }
 ```

-There are currently no technical or other restrictions in the context of implementing message actions, but according to generally patterns, the above example should satisfy the task in most cases.
+There are currently no technical or other restrictions in the context of implementing message actions, but according to general patterns, the above example should satisfy the task in most cases.

 ### Details
 - `Mint`: This is the basic instruction of any gNFT contract.
 It must provide some business logic to allow the end user to get a unique token(nft).
 Typically, this function increments the nonce(global NftId), creates a new copy of the `Nft` entity, and adds the caller to the appropriate mappings.
 - `Transfer`: Allows you to send or transfer an `Nft` entity to another user(or contract).
 - `TransferFrom`: Same as `Transfer`, except that it allows you to transfer tokens on behalf of `from`.
-To use it, you will need to approve actual caller.
+To use it, you will need to approve the actual caller.
 - `Approve`: Allows the specified entity(contract / user / address) to dispose of the caller's tokens.
 - `GetBalance`: Provides the ability to know the number of `Nft` entities of the user.
-Makes sense if the user may own more than one nft at a time.
+Makes sense if the user may own more than one NFT at a time.
-- `GetOwnerOf`: This instruction makes it possible to get the address of a specific nft owner knowing only the `NftId`.
+- `GetOwnerOf`: This instruction makes it possible to get the address of a specific NFT owner knowing only the `NftId`.

 After processing incoming message action, the contract must reply and contain such a structure:
 ```rust